meetbatra/quiz-solver/README.md

 }
 ```

-The agent will run in the background and solve the quiz chain autonomously.
+The agent runs in the background and solves the quiz chain autonomously.

 ## 🌐 API Endpoints

 ### `POST /solve`

-Receives quiz tasks and triggers the autonomous agent.
+Triggers the autonomous agent to solve quiz tasks.

 **Request Body:**